 - Conducted community research on North Shore immigrant service utilization & community attachment/belonging

-- Organized and co-hosted a half-day forum- “Brave Conversations: Shifting Systems towards Inclusivity”, with the Centre for Diversity & Innovation (CDI)
+- Organized and co-hosted a half-day forum in Jan 2019- “Brave Conversations: Shifting Systems towards Inclusivity”, with the Centre for Diversity & Innovation (CDI)

 - Printed and disseminated multilingual business cards for emergency first responders

 - Presented demographic findings and immigration trends to municipal representatives

 - Developed North Shore Quick Look: Demographic Info Sheet (PDF)